chickensmitten/02_graphql_node_js/readme.md

 ## Pagination
-- to get pagination, add an argument as `page: Int` in `post`
+- to get pagination, add an argument as `page: Int` in `post` in schema.
 ```
 // /graphql/schema.js
     type RootQuery {
-        login(email: String!, password: String!): AuthData!
+        ...
         posts(page: Int): PostData!
-        post(id: ID!): Post!
-        user: User!
+        ...
     }
 ```
-- in resolver, get the `page` property, then use `page`
+- in resolver, get the `page` property, then use `page`. `page` is extracted with deconstructor.
 ```
 posts: async function({ page }, req) {